Extremum Seeking Nonlinear Regulator with Concurrent Uncertainties in Exosystems and Control Directions: Introduction

-Recent results investigated by \cite{scheinker2012minimum} have shown that the extremum-seeking algorithm can also be applied to solve the semi-global stabilization of unstable and time-varying systems with unknown time-varying control directions and full state feedback.
-Extremum-seeking control has a long history in the control literature.
-This technique aims to steer an unknown dynamical system to the optimum of a partially or completely unknown map \cite{dehaan2005extremum,tan2006non} and \cite{krstic2000stability}.
-Particularly, \cite{guay2019extremum,guay2019extremumB} generalized an extremum-seeking control approach to solving the output regulation of a nonlinear control system.
-In this study, we deal with the robust PROP of output feedback systems with an unknown control direction mixed with an uncertain exosystem.
-Moreover, in light of the nonlinear internal model-based approach, our paper converts the robust PROP into a robust non-adaptive stabilization problem for a class of nonlinear system dynamics in the output feedback form with iISS inverse dynamics, which can include the full state feedback control system case in \cite{dehaan2005extremum} as a special case.
-By employing the extremum-seeking control approach in \cite{guay2019extremum,guay2019extremumB}, we will construct control laws without using the Nussbaum-type gain technique to handle the robust PROP subject to time-varying control directions.
-The stability of the non-adaptive output regulation design is proven via a Lie bracket averaging technique\cite{durr2013lie} where uniform ultimate bounded signals produced within the closed-loop system can be guaranteed.
-As a result, both output regulation and parameter estimation errors converge to zero exponentially as time goes to infinity, provided that the frequency of the dither signal tends to infinity.
-Apparently, the results significantly enhance and differ from the results in \cite{xudong1998adaptive,liu2006global,liu2014adaptive,su2015cooperative,guo2017result}.
-Finally, a numerical example for a class of output feedback control nonlinear systems with an unknown time-varying coefficient is provided to demonstrate the effectiveness of the proposed non-Nussbaum-based control solution framework.
+Recent results investigated by \cite{scheinker2012minimum} have shown that the extremum-seeking algorithm can also be applied to solve the semi-global stabilization of unstable and time-varying systems with unknown time-varying control directions and full state feedback. {\myr \cite{zhang2023lie} extended these results to the stabilization of linear uncertain systems with unknown control directions, using a bounded extremum-seeking controller to account for time-varying delays caused by delayed state measurements.} Extremum-seeking control has a long history.
+The recent comprehensive survey \cite{scheinker2024100} provides a complete account of the field over the last 100 years.
+This technique aims to steer an unknown dynamical system to the optimum of a partially or completely unknown map \citep*{dehaan2005extremum,tan2006non,krstic2000stability,yang2022periodic}.
+Particularly, \cite{guay2019extremum,guay2019extremumB} generalized an extremum-seeking control approach to solving the output regulation of a nonlinear control system using a post-processing framework.
+In this study, we deal with the robust PROP of output feedback systems with an unknown control direction mixed with an uncertain exosystem. {\myr Moreover, by employing a nonlinear internal model-based approach, our paper transforms the robust PROP into a robust non-adaptive stabilization problem for a class of nonlinear system dynamics in output feedback form with iISS inverse dynamics.
+This framework includes the full state feedback control system case described in \cite{dehaan2005extremum} as a special instance.}